 Bernese Rescue & Rehoming

-The Bernese Mountain Dog Club of Great Britain’s Rescue and Rehoming service is in existence to help any Bernese who is in need of a new home.
+The Bernese Mountain Dog Club of Great Britain’s Rescue and Rehoming service is primarily in existence to help any Bernese Mountains Dog in the UK who is in need of a new home.
 We will take in Bernese of any age and we try to get a full picture of the temperament and needs of the dogs who come into our care.
 Reputable breeders should be willing to help with any Bernese of their breeding who is in need of rehoming and sometimes a phone call to the breeder is all that is needed to put this in place.
 When this cannot be then Rescue can step in.

-If you are thinking of looking for a Rescue dog or feeling you might need to give up your own Bernese, and there are many valid reasons for having to do so, people’s health and circumstances can change through absolutely no fault of their own, then please read the information on this page and then use the contact details below to get in touch.
+If you are thinking of taking for a Rescue dog or feeling you might need to give up your own Bernese, and there are many very valid reasons for having to do so, people’s health and circumstances can change through absolutely no fault of their own, then please read the information on this page and then use the contact details below to get in touch.

 As you may be visiting this page to initiate a response to an urgent need we start with our contact details.

-The BMDC of GB RESCUE is open 365 days of the year and we are always willing to talk through any problems and to be asked to help with a dog at any time of day.
+The BMDC of GB RESCUE & REHOMING is open for contact 365 days of the year and we are always willing to talk through any problems and to be asked to help with a dog at any time of day.
 Ideally some notice is preferable for dogs to be evaluated and matched up to a home to reduce disruption but sometimes dogs have to be taken with virtually no notice.

 IF YOU ARE IN URGENT NEED OF REHOMING YOUR BERNESE, IN THE FIRST INSTANCE PLEASE CALL